tnfigueiredo/-tiny-bank/README.md

 approach for that.
 The idea is to keep documentation as simple as possible, and also describe the requirements trying to follow a testing approach that can allow me to validate the requirements for the proposed features.

+Also, trying to make it clear the reasoning behind the decisions taken, there was a huge effort on tests and tests documentation.
+The idea is to make it possible to understand the reasoning behind the tests and the requirements.
+In order to make it easier to navigate in the tests documentation, there will be a quick session in the documentation container service explaining how to navigate through the tests documentation.

 To allow me to bring more visibility to the approach and reasoning applied, I'll try to follow a "baby steps" commit approach.
 This will make it possible to have an idea of the whole process related to the progress of the activity.